 Dolan made his Eagles debut against Fiji at Nagoya, on Jun 19, 2013.
-His last test was on October 13, 2019, at the Rugby World Cup.
 He played all 8 matches in the 2015 and 2019 Rugby World Cups.
-After the November internationals, he is the most capped current USA player with 63 caps.
+After the November internationals, he is the most capped current USA player with 66 caps.

 Dolan then switched teams and played PRO 12 Rugby with the Cardiff Blues from Oct.
 2015 through the end of the season in 2017.
 He then returned to the U.S. and joined Old Blue of New York for the American Rugby Premiership Fall season.